How Do People Change?

-- Better communication skills then lead to healthier relationships.
+- Better communication skills then lead to stronger and healthier relationships.

-I’ll be diving more deeply into this Change Spiral over the next four weeks, exploring each aspect, why it’s essential and how it supports transformation into the next domain.
+I’ll be diving more deeply into this Change Spiral over the next four weeks, exploring each aspect, why it’s essential and how each part supports transformation into the next domain.

 As you examine the Change Spiral, imagine a situation in your life that you’re actively working on.
 Work your way around the parts of the spiral and see if you can map out awarenesses and changes you might be making in each domain as you work with this situation.